 Cuz’s Fish Shack

-When you’re ready for lunch, visit the car park behind Pebble’s Beach (Carlisle Bay) and head to Cuz’s Fish Shack.
-Set up over 50 years ago, this no-frills food stall sells traditional Bajan fish cutters, a simple-but-delicious fish sandwich, usually made from the island’s renowned flying fish, or marlin.
+When you’re ready for lunch, visit the car park behind Pebble’s Beach (Carlisle Bay) and head to Cuz’s Fish Stand.
+Set up over 50 years ago, this no-frills food stall sells traditional Bajan fish cutters, a simple but delicious fish sandwich, usually made from the island’s renowned flying fish or marlin.

 Where to visit